Britpop: Style, roots and influences

-Though Britpop is seen retrospectively as a marketing tool, and more of a cultural moment than a musical style or genre, there are musical conventions and influences the bands grouped under the Britpop term have in common.
+Though Britpop has sometimes been viewed as a marketing tool and more of a cultural moment than a distinct musical genre, there are musical conventions and influences the bands grouped under the Britpop term have in common.
 Britpop bands show elements from the British pop music of the 1960s, glam rock and punk rock of the 1970s, and indie pop of the 1980s in their music, attitude, and clothing.
-Specific influences vary: Blur drew from the Kinks and early Pink Floyd, Oasis took inspiration from the Beatles, and Elastica had a fondness for arty punk rock, notably Wire.
+Specific influences vary: Blur drew from the Kinks and early Pink Floyd, Oasis took inspiration from the Beatles, and Elastica had a fondness for arty punk rock, notably Wire and both incarnations of Adam and the Ants.
 Regardless, Britpop artists project a sense of reverence for British pop sounds of the past.
 The Kinks' Ray Davies and XTC's Andy Partridge are sometimes advanced as the "godfathers" or "grandfathers" of Britpop, though Davies disputes it.
+Others similarly labelled include Paul Weller and Adam Ant.

-Alternative rock acts from the indie scene of the Eighties and early Nineties were the direct ancestors of the Britpop movement.
+Alternative rock acts from the indie scene of the 1980s and early 1990s were the direct ancestors of the Britpop movement.
 The influence of the Smiths is common to the majority of Britpop artists.
-The Madchester scene, fronted by the Stone Roses, Happy Mondays and Inspiral Carpets (for whom Oasis's Noel Gallagher had worked as a roadie during the Madchester years), was an immediate root of Britpop since its emphasis on good times and catchy songs provided an alternative to the British-based shoegazing and American based grunge styles of music.
+The Madchester scene, fronted by the Stone Roses, Happy Mondays, James and Inspiral Carpets (for whom Oasis's Noel Gallagher had worked as a roadie during the Madchester years), was an immediate root of Britpop since its emphasis on good times and catchy songs provided an alternative to the British-based shoegazing and American based grunge styles of music.
+In 1991, James's song "Sit Down" reached number two in the UK charts, with Flavorwire writing the song "predates the Britpop label, but it presaged the quintessentially British sound that would explode in the '90s.
+Entire festival crowds used to sit down during the chorus of this song".
 Pre-dating Britpop by four years, Liverpool-based group the La's hit single "There She Goes" was described by Rolling Stone as a "founding piece of Britpop's foundation".
+Naming it his favourite song from the 1990s ("There She Goes" was originally released in 1988), Noel Gallagher once declared that "Oasis want to finish what The La's started".

 Local identity and regional British accents are common to Britpop groups, as well as references to British places and culture in lyrics and image.
 Stylistically, Britpop bands use catchy hooks and lyrics that were relevant to young British people of their own generation.
 Britpop bands conversely denounced grunge as irrelevant and having nothing to say about their lives.
 In contrast to the dourness of grunge, Britpop was defined by "youthful exuberance and desire for recognition".
 Damon Albarn of Blur summed up the attitude in 1993 when after being asked if Blur were an "anti-grunge band" he said, "Well, that's good.
 If punk was about getting rid of hippies, then I'm getting rid of grunge."